 I made a pack of Scripture Memorcy cards that has only verses from the book of Psalms.
 I specifically chose Psalms that Catholics are already familiar with.
 All of the artwork on the cards is my own. 🙂

-If you don’t want to wait and you’d rather just purchase this download for $1, wish granted.
+If you’d rather just purchase this download for $1, your wish is granted.
 Click the button below.

 The Psalm cards all have space in the top left corner to allow punching holes just in case you want to put them on a ring.
 You could also use them in a Scripture memory box like this one.